Irritable Bowel Syndrome Factsheet (for Schools)

 Irritable bowel syndrome (IBS) is a common intestinal disorder that can cause cramps, gas, bloating, diarrhea, and constipation.
 It's sometimes called "nervous stomach" or a "spastic colon."
 IBS is not the same as inflammatory bowel disease (IBD).

-Milk, caffeine, spicy foods, chocolate, and having a full stomach can trigger IBS symptoms.
+Some foods — like milk, drinks with caffeine, chocolate, and foods that cause gas — can trigger IBS symptoms.
 Emotional stress, physical trauma, and infections can be triggers, too.
 Stress, in particular, plays a part in IBS.
-Because nerves in the colon are linked to the brain, stress and conflict (like taking tests, family problems, or moving) can affect how the colon functions.
+Because nerves in the colon are linked to the brain, stress (like taking tests, family problems, or moving) can affect how the colon functions.

 Constipation and diarrhea are common symptoms of IBS and can cause stomach pain and discomfort that is relieved with bowel movements.
 Although IBS can be uncomfortable and embarrassing for students, it doesn't cause serious health problems.
-IBS symptoms can be managed by making changes in diet and lifestyle and reducing stress.
-Doctors sometimes prescribe medication to treat certain symptoms.
+IBS symptoms can be managed through diet and lifestyle changes and by reducing stress.
+Doctors sometimes prescribe medicine to treat certain symptoms.

 Students with IBS may: